Skip to content

 gfw-icon-birdFood Source for Birds: Native plants produce seeds that are a vital food source for many bird species.
 For example, the seeds of purple coneflowers (Echinacea purpurea) are a favorite of goldfinches, while black-eyed susans (Rudbeckia hirta) attract a variety of sparrow species.
 By leaving the seed heads on your native plants, you provide a natural and essential food supply for these feathered friends.

-gfw-icon-fireflyHabitat for Insects: Dead flowers and stems offer overwintering sites for beneficial insects, including pollinators like bees and butterflies.
+gfw-icon-fireflyHabitat for Insects: Dead flowers and stems offer hiding places and overwintering sites for beneficial insects, including pollinators like bees and butterflies.
 Many native bee species, such as mason bees, lay their eggs in the hollow stems of plants like bee balm(Monarda fistulosa) and raspberry canes.
-Leaving these structures standing can help support their populations.
+Leaving these structures standing can help support the populations of these important pollinators.
 Additionally, insects that overwinter in your garden within plant stems, flowerheads, and fallen leaves become a crucial food source for birds early in the spring.

 Other Benefits of Not Deadheading